Forehm/Messanger/README.md

 # Messanger
 A realization of the messanger.
-This messanger uses an end-to-end encryption but it also uses a local network, protobuf, ipv4 protocol and TCP/IP. maybe it will also use some of the boost libraries
+This messanger uses an end-to-end encryption but it also uses custom ways of encryption. it uses a local network, protobuf, ipv4 protocol and TCP/IP. maybe it will also use some of the boost libraries

 ### Requirements: C++17, x64, protobuf(proto3)
 There are two apps: server application and the client application;